simonthorell/cpp-mqtt-sqlite/README.md

 # Remove an image
 docker rmi [IMAGE_ID]
 ```

+### Continuous Integration and Deployment (CI/CD) Configuration with GitHub Actions
+- Details to be added... // ST 2024-02-04

 ## Security Notes
 - Ensure that the MQTT broker is properly secured and only authorized clients can publish or subscribe to topics.